Auto Accident Lawyers in New Jersey

 Wilentz personal injury lawyers advocate for motor vehicle accident victims to improve chances of recovering full awards for our clients without any out of pocket fees.
-We have decades experience representing motor vehicle accident victims and navigating the legal system in New Jersey.
-When you have been injured in a car accident, you want an attorney you can trust; we handle car accident cases every day, and know what we are doing and the best tactics for pursuing your claim.
+We have decades of experience representing motor vehicle accident victims and navigating the legal system in New Jersey.
+When you or a loved one has been injured in a car accident, you want an attorney you can trust to pursue your claim.
+Wilentz lawyers handle car accident cases every day, and know what they are doing and the best tactics for pursuing your claim.

 We Work on a Contingency Fee Basis

-Working with our law firm is the right choice after you have been injured in a car accident because, unlike many other areas in New Jersey, we never charge you an upfront fee.
-Rather, we most often work on a contingency fee basis, which means that we are only paid a fee when we recover money for you.
-Upon successful resolution of case, any fees that we collect are based on a percentage of your recovery, so you can remain confident that you will be able to afford our legal services.
+Working with Wilentz is the right choice after you have been injured in a car accident because, unlike other law firms in New Jersey, we do not charge up front fees.
+Most often, we work on a contingency fee basis, which means that we are only paid a fee when we recover money for you.
+Upon successful resolution of a case, any fees that we collect are based on a percentage of your recovery, so you can remain confident that you will be able to afford our legal services.
 We want our legal services to be affordable and accessible to all victims of car accidents.
-However, a contingent fee arrangement is not required to work with us and if you prefer to retain us on an hourly basis, we are happy to accommodate.
+However, a contingent fee arrangement is not required to work with us and, if you prefer to retain us on an hourly basis, we are happy to consider your case.

 Many people think that they can represent themselves on their own after a car accident.
-While there is certainly no law that bars anyone from doing so, choosing self-representation over the representation of an experienced legal professional is often risky; when people represent themselves, they are more prone to making costly mistakes throughout the process.
+While there is certainly no law that bars anyone from doing so, choosing self-representation over the representation of an experienced personal injury lawyer is often risky; when people represent themselves, they are more prone to making costly mistakes throughout the process.
 Some of the biggest mistakes when pursuing damages after a car accident include:

-When you work with the law firm of Wilentz, Goldman & Spitzer, P.A., our experienced New Jersey car accident lawyers will guide you through all aspects of the claims process, competently helping you to maximize compensation.
+When you work with Wilentz, our experienced New Jersey car accident lawyers will guide you through all aspects of the claims process, competently helping you to maximize compensation.

 Determining Fault in a Motor Vehicle Accident – What You Need to Know